‘Concorde pricing’ as British Airways struggles to maintain Heathrow flight schedules

 The last known time an airline imposed “deterrent” fares was in 2017 on Monarch.
 As the carrier faced imminent collapse, prices were increased to many hundreds of pounds to prevent future bookings while last-ditch efforts continued to save the airline.

 There is no suggestion that British Airways is in any financial trouble.
-But it seems unable to operate its planned schedule.
+But it seems unable to operate its planned schedule, and the pricing move is to reduce the potential number of passengers affected and leave space if travellers need to be rebooked from cancelled flights.

 With many schools breaking up for the Easter holidays, this weekend is expected to see passenger demand at its highest since the coronavirus pandemic began.